nalivayev/lode_star/README.md

 ## Notes

 - **Speed is always specified in km/h** in all sources and in GeoJSON/CSV.
-- The server prints each point's data and sends NMEA sentences to all connected clients.
+- The server prints each point's data and sends sentences to all connected clients.
 - If `--wait-for-keypress` is used, the server will not start sending data until you press ENTER.
 - For `transition="manual"` in GeoJSON or CSV or generator, the server will wait for ENTER before sending the next point.